mxagar/mxagar.github.io/_posts/2022-06-23-airbnb-spain-basque-country-analysis.markdown

 - description of the listing,
 - etc.

 Of course, not all features are meaningful to answer the posed questions.
-The notebooks on my [Gihub repository](https://github.com/mxagar/airbnb_data_analysis) explain in detail how I dealt with noisy and missing values, and how some features were dropped and some other engineered.
-After that processing, we get a new table with 3931 entries and 122 features.
+The explanations given on my [Gihub repository](https://github.com/mxagar/airbnb_data_analysis) describe in detail how I dealt with noisy and missing values, and how some features were dropped or some other engineered.
+After that processing, we get a new table with 3931 entries and 353 features.

 So...
 Would like to have a look at what I have learned from the data?
 Let's dive in!

 ## Question 1: Prices

-In order check whether we can predict the price, I have trained two models with 90% of the processed dataset using [Scikit-Learn](https://scikit-learn.org/stable/): (1) a [ridge regression](https://en.wikipedia.org/wiki/Ridge_regression) (L2 regularized regression) model and (2) a [random forests](https://en.wikipedia.org/wiki/Random_forest) model.
-The latter seems to score the best R2 value: 69% of the variance can be explained with the random decision trees.
-The following diagram shows the model performance for the test split.
+In order check whether we can predict the price, I have trained several models with 90% of the processed dataset (i.e., the training split) using [Scikit-Learn](https://scikit-learn.org/stable/): (1) linear regression as baseline, (2) [Ridge regression](https://en.wikipedia.org/wiki/Ridge_regression) (L2 regularized regression), (3) [Lasso regression](https://en.wikipedia.org/wiki/Lasso_(statistics)) (L1 regularized regression) and (2) [random forests](https://en.wikipedia.org/wiki/Random_forest).
+[Cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) was performed with all of them and their hyperparameters were tuned; additionally, the effect of polynomial features on the model performances was also studied, as thoroughly summarized on the [Gihub repository](https://github.com/mxagar/airbnb_data_analysis).

+The modelling experiments show that the random forests model seems to score the best R2 value for the test split: 69% of the variance can be explained with the random decision trees.
+Moreover, adding polynomial terms does not improve predictions for the present dataset.
+The following diagram shows the performance of the Ridge regression model and the random forests model with the test split using only the 353 linear features.

 <p align="center">
 <img src="/assets/airbnb_analysis/regression_evaluation.png" alt="Performance of regression models" width="400"/>